 Skin Cancer Surgery

-The surgeons at Dextra Surgical diagnose and treat all varieties of skin cancer including Basal Cell Carcinoma, Squamous Cell Carcinoma, Bowens disease and Melanoma.
+At Dextra Surgical we diagnose and treat all varieties of skin cancer including Basal Cell Carcinoma, Squamous Cell Carcinoma, Bowens disease and Melanoma.
 Treatment is usually by excision which is then followed by repair using skin grafting, local flap or direct closure.

 The primary cause of skin cancer is from ultraviolet radiation, most commonly from the sun but also from tanning booths and sun lamps.
 Anybody can get skin cancer but some people are more prone than others, particularly if they have fair skin and freckles, a family history of skin cancer, have light hair and eyes or a large number of moles of unusual shape and size.